HomeArt10 Most Influential Painters in Western Painting

 Pablo Picasso, 1908-1909

-He is considered one of the most influential 20th century artists.
+Picasso is one of the most influential artists of the 20th century.

-Pablo Picasso made significant contributions and this earned him a place in art history.
-He is renowned for inventing styles, forms, and techniques.
+His contributions earned him a lasting place in art history.
+He is known for inventing styles, forms, and techniques.

 2. Giotto Di Bondone